 What we do Conservation Our reserves Chatley Heath Size: 3ha Ownership: Surrey County Council Designation: SPA, SSSI Restrictions: Open access land.
 Please keep dogs on a lead.
 Access:Ockham Bites car parkKT11 1NR Gred ref: TQ 07885 58635 Nestled within the Thames Basin Heaths SPA, Chatley Heath is an internationally important area for birds, and provides a haven for our native reptiles, which can also now expand into the newly restored adjacent heathland at Ockham Common.
 The reserve Amphibian and Reptile Conservation has been managing Chatley Heath for over 30 years.
+The reserve is contiguous with Ockham Common, which is managed by the Surrey Wildlife Trust.
+A large part of Ockham Common has been restored to its original heathland, by removing some of the more recently planted coniferous Scots pine, which does not support the same diversity of native lowland heathland flora and fauna.
+This habitat extension will allow the native species inhabiting the reserve to spread into the newly restored area.
 Forming part of the Thames Basin Heaths SPA and Ockham and Wisley Common SSSI, the sandy substrate of the underlying Bagshot beds gives rise to a typical lowland heath plant community of common heather and bell heather, interspersed with dwarf gorse, petty whin and shepherd’s cress.
 Rotationally managed birch scrub provides additional habitat structure, important for the rare heathland birds supported by this reserve.
-Chatley Heath supports five species of native reptile: adder, grass snake, viviparous lizard, slow worm and sand lizard.
-Whilst all other species are indigenous, sand lizards were released onto the site in 1991 as part of Amphibian and Reptile Conservation’s reintroduction programme.
-Working together Chatley Heath is contiguous with Ockham Common, which is managed by the Surrey Wildlife Trust.
-A large part of Ockham Common has been restored to its original heathland, by removing some of the more recently planted coniferous Scots pine, which does not support the same diversity of native lowland heathland flora and fauna.
-This habitat extension will allow the native species inhabiting our Chatley Heath reserve to spread and multiply into the newly restored area.
-What to see Adders emerging from hibernation in the early spring sunshine.
-Males emerge first, often around the beginning of March, and often bask in groups.
-Groups of crossbills (locally known as a ‘warp’ or a ‘crookedness’) flitting between the pine trees.
+What to see Chatley Heath supports five species of native reptile: adder, grass snake, viviparous lizard, slow worm and sand lizard.
+Whilst all other species are indigenous, sand lizards were released onto the site in 1991 as part of Amphibian and Reptile Conservation’s reintroduction programme.Groups of crossbills (locally known as a ‘warp’ or a ‘crookedness’) can also be seen inhabiting the pine trees.
 They are specialist feeders, with a characteristic overlapping bill which enables them to pry open the cones of coniferous trees to eat the seeds.
 An array of grasshoppers and cricket species can be found out on the heath.
 Their calls and chirping patterns (known as ‘stridulating’) are specific to each species, and can be used to identify them.